How to Unmerge Cells in Excel? (using 3 methods)

 - Unmerge Cells using Excel Shortcut

-#1 – How to Unmerge Cells Using the Excel Ribbon Method?
+Method #1 – Unmerge Cells Using the Excel Ribbon

 - Select the cells that you want to unmerge.
-Refer below screenshot.
+Then, refer to the below screenshot.

 - This option will unmerge all the merged cells in the selection.